President and lawmakers push for new gun legislation - NewsBreak

 “We should have an all-of-the-above strategy and that’s ultimately the path to 60 votes,” Murphy said.

-“This is insane and there are things we can do to stop it,” Rep. Adam Kinzinger (R-Ill.) said.
+“This is insane and there’s things we can do to stop it,” Rep. Adam Kinzinger (R-Ill.) said.

 On ABC’s This Week, Kinzinger said he believes the gun owners and supporters need to step up.